 - There is an ongoing threat of terrorism in Russia.
 Terrorist attacks have occurred in Russian cities, including Moscow, and are a particular threat in the North Caucasus region.
-Attacks may also take place in other regions of Russia.
+Attacks may take place in other regions of Russia.

 - Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by security services in recent years, underscoring the continuing interest of terrorists in attacking Russian locations.

 - Two separate terrorist incidents occurred in the city of Volgograd in December 2013, which resulted in at least 26 deaths and many injuries.
 On 4 December 2014, a group of armed militants carried out an attack in the city of Grozny, Chechnya.
 16 people were killed and 40 injured during the attack. * You should avoid demonstrations and large public gatherings as they may turn violent.